-As genealogy researchers, the US census records are often some of the first records we search when looking at a family line.
-Typically, we pay more attention to the male ancestors listed in the pre-1850 census records.
-We (you can read that as “I”) usually fail to see our female ancestors in these records.
+Genealogy researchers can struggle to find female ancestors in pre-1850 census records.
+We are familiar with the US census records, and they are often some of the first records we search when looking at a family line.
+In those early census records, we pay more attention to the male ancestors listed.
+We (you can read that as “I”) can fail to see our female ancestors in these records.

 I used to dread the point in my census research when my ancestors preceded the 1850 U.S. census.
 (The truth is, I still do sometimes!)